 - Remove the sticker from the back of the battery and place it on your calendar every time you replace your battery.
 Wait a couple of minutes after removing the sticker before inserting the battery into your hearing aid.

-- Schedule a six-month hearing aid follow-up appointment to have your hearing aids cleaned and any questions/concerns addressed.
+- Schedule a six-month hearing aid follow-up appointment to have your hearing aids in Houston, Texas, cleaned, and any questions/concerns addressed.

 When to Change my Hearing Aid Batteries

-Depending on the type of hearing aid selected and the amount of usage, batteries may need to be changed every 3 to 10 days.
+Depending on the type of hearing aid device selected and the amount of usage, batteries may need to be changed every 3 to 10 days.
 Batteries should be replaced if the quality of sound decreases.
 Some hearing aids have a feature that signifies low batteries with a beeping sound.